Vitamin C: Tolerable upper intake level

-In 2000, the Institute of Medicine of the U.S. National Academy of Sciences set a Tolerable upper intake level (UL) for adults of 2,000 mg/day.
+In 2000, the Institute of Medicine of the US National Academy of Sciences set a tolerable upper intake level (UL) for adults of 2,000 mg/day.
 The amount was chosen because human trials had reported diarrhea and other gastrointestinal disturbances at intakes of greater than 3,000 mg/day.
 This was the Lowest-Observed-Adverse-Effect Level (LOAEL), meaning that other adverse effects were observed at even higher intakes.
 ULs are progressively lower for younger and younger children.
 In 2006, the European Food Safety Authority (EFSA) also pointed out the disturbances at that dose level, but reached the conclusion that there was not sufficient evidence to set a UL for vitamin C, as did the Japan National Institute of Health and Nutrition in 2010.

 Food labeling

-For U.S. food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
+For US food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
 For vitamin C labeling purposes, 100% of the Daily Value was 60 mg, but as of May 27, 2016, it was revised to 90 mg to bring it into agreement with the RDA.
 A table of the old and new adult daily values is provided at Reference Daily Intake.

 European Union regulations require that labels declare energy, protein, fat, saturated fat, carbohydrates, sugars, and salt.
 Voluntary nutrients may be shown if present in significant amounts.
 Instead of Daily Values, amounts are shown as percent of Reference Intakes (RIs).
 For vitamin C, 100% RI was set at 80 mg in 2011.